NoMolestar/Camera-based-Water-Stage-and-Discharge-Prediction-with-Machine-Learning/README.md

-# Driving-Behavior-IA
+# System Predictor of Freshwater Body Variables
-System to predict if it's dangerous for someone to drive based on their behavior.
+A system that predicts the water level and flow of the North Platte River located in Wyoming, Nebraska, based on images of the river.

-## Team BMT - Advanced artificial intelligence for data science
+## BMT Development Team - Advanced Artificial Intelligence for Data Science
 <p align="center">
     <img src="https://github.com/NoMolestar/Driving-Behavior-IA/blob/main/.github/images/LogoBMT.PNG" alt="logo-bmt" width="400"/>
 </p>